vitaly-t/pg-promise/README.md

 Special syntax `this^` within the [Named Parameters](#named-parameters) refers to the formatting object itself, to be injected as a raw-text JSON-formatted string.

+For the most current SQL formatting support see method [as.format]

 ### SQL Names

 Introduced in version 3.1.0, this feature simplifies formatting for SQL names/identifiers.

-When a variable ends with `~` (tilde), it represents an SQL name or identifier, which must be a text string of at least 1 character long.
+When a variable ends with `~` (tilde) or `:name`, it represents an SQL name or identifier, which must be a text string of at least 1 character long.
 Such name is then properly escaped and wrapped in double quotes.

 ```js